A comprehensive and positive approach for parents and caregivers

 This program is appropriate for parents, step-parents, grandparents, and other caregivers as well as counselors, social service providers, law enforcement, and anyone involved in the life of a child, and the perfect training program for anyone providing support to parents.
 Applicable to children of all ages, customizable to focus on a specific age group or population.

-Note: The original title of this seminar comes from a now out-of-print book with the same name.
-This book is currently in the lineup for revision and a late 2019 re-release, so stay tuned for more information about progress on this project.
+Note: The original title of this seminar was “Parents in a Pressure Cooker,” which comes from a now out-of-print book with the same name.
+This book is currently in the lineup for revision, so stay tuned for more information about progress on this project.

 Information about related books: